TheMallen/typed-css-modules/README.md

 e.g. `['myClass']`

 #### `contents`
-An array of TypeScript definition expressions. e.g. `['export const myClass: string;']`.
+An array of members of the styles class for this module. e.g. `['export const myClass: string;']`.

 #### `formatted`